Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Conclusion

 The observables associated with semileptonic baryonic transitions induced by the flavor-changing neutral current processes $b\to s$ and $b\to d$ offer phenomenological insights that are complementary to those obtained from mesonic and inclusive decays.
 In this work, we conduct a systematic study of the rare weak decays of the $\Xi_b$ baryon for all lepton species, including neutrinos, within the PQCD framework.

-We compute ten independent transition form factors in the low-$q^2$ region and extrapolate them to the full kinematic range using a $z$-expansion parameterization.
+We compute ten independent transition form factors in the low-$q^2$ region and extrapolate them to the full kinematic range using a $z$-expansion parametrization.
 Their values at zero and maximum recoil are presented, and most of them satisfy the endpoint relations expected in the heavy-quark limit and in the large-recoil regime.
 Notably, our predictions differ substantially from those based on QCD sum rules, which tend to show inconsistencies with heavy-quark symmetry and endpoint behavior.
 The $q^2$ evolution of the form factors follows the anticipated pattern for weak decays, displaying smooth and steadily increasing magnitudes as $q^2$ grows.

 We also analyze long-distance contributions arising from intermediate charmonium resonances in the differential branching ratios.
 As anticipated, narrow and pronounced peaks appear in the vicinity of the resonance regions once these effects are included.
 Interestingly, the integrated branching ratios with the resonance regions excluded remain slightly enhanced relative to results obtained without long-distance contributions.
 The largest branching fractions arise in the $b\to s$ channels, reaching the level of $10^{-6}$.
 When summed over all three neutrino flavors, the corresponding branching fractions can reach $10^{-5}$, making them promising targets for upcoming experimental searches.
 By contrast, typical $b\to d$ branching fractions are of order $10^{-7}$ or smaller, presenting a significant challenge for current detectors.
-Furthermore, our analysis provides an independent determination of $|V_{td}/V_{ts}|$, which can be extracted once experimental measurements of the ratio ${\mathcal{B}(\Xi_b^-\to \Sigma^- \mu^+\mu^-)}/{\mathcal{B}(\Xi_b^-\to \Xi^- \mu^+\mu^-)}$ are available.

 We present predictions for several LFU ratios, highlighting their sensitivity to potential new physics.
 The ratios $\mathcal{R}_\mu$ are found to be very close to unity, reflecting the near universality between the electron and muon channels expected in the SM.
 Consequently, any deviation of $\mathcal{R}_\mu$ at the few-percent level or beyond would provide a clear indication of physics beyond the SM.
 The integrated values of $\mathcal{R}_\tau$ are typically around 0.6, consistent with analogous results in charged-current semileptonic decays.
 Precision measurements of these LFU ratios would therefore serve as important probes of lepton-flavor universality in FCNC baryonic transitions.